Double-bracket quantum algorithms for diagonalization: Helpful technical calculations

 This formula comes into play when analyzing short flow steps generated by the canonical bracket.
 If we consider a variational bracket with some diagonal operator $\B=\dzz(\h)$ then we would find that the canonical bracket comes into play nonetheless

 This discussion stresses the mathematical structures that lead to the appearance of the canonical bracket when considering such classess of double-bracket flows.
-Appendix Sec.~\ref{appvariational} focuses in turn on the physics aspects.
+Lemma~\ref{sgdlemma} in the main text summarizes the application to. double-bracket quantum algorithms.